betteriot/betteriot-principles/README.md

 Contributors: [@LargeCardinal](https://twitter.com/LargeCardinal), [@gmarkall](https://twitter.com/gmarkall), Jan-Peter Kleinhans

 ### 15. The company MUST provide minimum cryptographic security on its servers & secure configuration

-A company’s customers should be protected and the security of their products should be a priority in the development cycle.
+The company’s customers should be protected and the security of their products should be a priority in the development cycle.

 Backend Service Systems: